 A pipette is a measuring tool designed to aspirate and dispense specific volumes of liquids.
 Pipettes are used globally in top academic, biotechnology and pharmaceutical life science research laboratories.
-Rainin offers a wide range of ergonomic micropipettes and pipettes that include single channel, multichannel and specialty pipettes.
+Rainin offers a wide range of ergonomic pipettes that include single-channel, multichannel and specialty pipettes.

-Pipettes are handheld instruments commonly used in academic, biotech, pharmaceutical and other labs to transfer precise amounts of liquid from one container to another.
+Pipettes (also known as micropipettes) are handheld instruments commonly used in academic, biotech, pharmaceutical and other labs to transfer precise amounts of liquid from one container to another.

 Pipettes range from very basic graduated glass tubes to sophisticated precision instruments that, along with pipette tips are capable of aspirating and dispensing liquid in increments as small as a fraction of a microliter.

 The most common pipette used in life science labs around the world is the single-channel air displacement pipette.
 Rainin pipettes are available in both manual and electronic models and are available as single channel, multichannel, and multichannel adjustable spacer pipettes.

 There are two types of pipettes: Positive displacement and air pipettes.
 Positive displacement pipettes are commonly used for samples of high viscosity (e.g. glycerol) or high vapor pressure (e.g. volatiles like alcohol), while air-displacement pipettes can be used for a majority of laboratory applications.